-1. Permittee Construction Schedule Notification: Complete and return the enclosed "Permittee Construction Schedule" form.
-Should construction be initiated prior to 30 days from authorization of this project, please return the completed form as soon as possible.
-If you prefer, you may telephone 918-669-7400 to inform the U.S. Army Corps of Engineers regarding the construction start date.

-2. Compliance Certification: Every Permittee who has received GP verification from the Corps shall submit a signed certification regarding the completed work and any required mitigation.
-The certification form will be provided by the Corps with the authorization letter and will require:

-a.
-A statement that the authorized work was done in accordance with the Corps authorization, including any general or specific conditions;
+- 1. Permittee Construction Schedule Notification: Complete and return the enclosed "Permittee Construction Schedule" form.
+Should construction be initiated prior to 30 days from authorization of this project, please return the completed form as soon as possible or email CESWT-RO@usace.army.mil.
+If you prefer, you may telephone 918-669-7400 to inform the U.S. Army Corps of Engineers regarding the construction start date. - 2.
+Compliance Certification: Every Permittee who has received GP verification from the Corps shall submit a signed certification regarding the completed work and any required mitigation.
+The certification form will be provided by the Corps with the authorization letter and will require: - a.
+A statement that the authorized work was done in accordance with the Corps authorization, including any general or specific conditions; - b.

-- b.
 A statement that any required mitigation was completed in accordance with the permit conditions; and - c.
-The signature of the permittee certifying the completion of the work and mitigation.

-3. Bridge and Roadway Debris: To the maximum extent practicable, all demolition materials generated in the vicinity of the permit site shall be removed from the waterway.
+The signature of the permittee certifying the completion of the work and mitigation. - 3.
+Bridge and Roadway Debris: To the maximum extent practicable, all demolition materials generated in the vicinity of the permit site shall be removed from the waterway.
 These materials include, but are not limited to, asphalt, metal, wood, and concrete.
 Subsurface support and structures (piers) shall be removed to below the bed of the stream and remaining portions covered with native streambed materials.
-No bridge and support demolition debris shall be used as riprap material or embankment or abutment stabilization.

-4. Vegetation:

-a.
-During construction, the clearing of vegetation (especially stream-shading trees) should be kept to the minimum necessary in the right-of-way (ROW).

-b.
-Disturbed areas shall be returned as closely as possible to the original topographic contours and reestablished with stabilizing vegetation promptly following completion of construction.

-c.
-Measures must be taken to ensure the survivability of all planted vegetation.

-d.
-The permittee should only use native vegetation in revegetating the project site following completion of construction.
-Native grasses are recommended and the use of the on-site impacted wetland seedbed is recommended to be used for restored wetlands.

-e.
-Blanket spraying of broadleaf herbicides in ROW should be avoided.
+No bridge and support demolition debris shall be used as riprap material or embankment or abutment stabilization. - 4.
+Vegetation Plan, Restoration Plan, and Compensatory Mitigation Plan: The Permittee shall ensure that the vegetation plan, restoration plan or compensatory mitigation plan be executed. - a.
+During construction, the clearing of vegetation (especially stream-shading trees) shall be kept to the minimum necessary in the right-of-way (ROW). - b.
+Disturbed areas shall be returned as closely as possible to the original topographic contours and reestablished with stabilizing vegetation promptly following completion of construction. - c.
+Measures must be taken to ensure the survivability of all planted vegetation. - d.
+The permittee shall only use native vegetation in revegetating the project site following completion of construction.
+Native grasses are recommended, and the use of the on-site impacted wetland seedbed is recommended to be used for restored wetlands. - e.
+Blanket spraying of broadleaf herbicides in ROW shall be avoided. - f.
+Verification: Your responsibility to complete the required vegetation plan, restoration plan and/or compensatory mitigation as set forth in Special Condition 4 will not be considered fulfilled until you have demonstrated restoration or compensatory mitigation project success and have received written verification of that success from the U.S. Army Corps of Engineers.